vitalii2011/HideItBobby/README.md

 - algernon-A for the BOB mod
 - Mbyron26 for the [Simplified Chinese translation](https://github.com/Mbyron26/Hide-it-bobby-Translation)
 - Chamëleon TBN for the German translation
-- adon for Janapese translation
+- adon for the Janapese translation

 # Translation project
 Translation project is available at https://crowdin.com/project/cities-skylines-hide-it-bobby.